Keyfactor/remote-file-orchestrator/README.md

 2. Single certificate stores with private key in the file.
 3. Single certificate stores with certificate chain and private key in the file.
 4. Single certificate stores with private key in an external file.
 5. Single certificate stores with certificate chain in the file and private key in an external file

+NOTE: PEM stores may only have one private key (internal or external) associated with the store, as only one certificate/chain/private key combination can be stored in a PEM store supported by RFPEM.

 </details>